 Having a flat canvas stretched on bars at a local frame shop should cost a lot less than having me stretch it here (or having me take it to my local frame shop to be stretched).
 It also provides an opportunity to choose a custom frame instead of a minimal gallery wrap, which can make the art acquisition experience both more personal and more fun.

 Un-stretched canvases can be purchased directly from my website using a computer or tablet (the purchasing option is not yet available on mobile).
 Click on an image to enlarge the work and if it is still available there will be purchasing options.
-The price includes shipping rolled in a tube, and the payment is handled through Paypal.
+The price includes shipping rolled in a tube, and the payment is handled through Paypal. *edit* purchasing unstretched canvases from my website is no longer enabled, but they can still be made available by contacting me directly.

 enlarged view of series 32 #46 on my website with purchasing options